Home » Blog » News » NotAgain Campaign: Raising Government Awareness on Maternal Health in Nigeria

 NOTAGAIN is a National Campaign slogan to address the needless deaths of Nigerian women while giving life.
 These avoidable deaths arise from complications in pregnancy or childbirth.

-Development Communications Network and a number of Civil Society Organizations came together to initiate a series of projects aimed at creating demand for government’s commitment and accountability to improve maternal healthcare delivery in Nigeria.
+Development Communications Network and a number of Civil Society Organizations came together to initiate a series of projects aimed at creating demand for the government’s commitment and accountability to improve maternal healthcare delivery in Nigeria.
 It was born out of the passion to ensure that no woman should die while giving life.

 What is the current situation of maternal health in Nigeria?

-Although analyses of recent trends show that Nigeria is making progress in cutting down maternal mortality rate, the pace still remains too slow.
-With the right and adequate measure in place, there will be a quick reduction in the number of women lost during childbearing which is put at 145 of childbearing age every day.
+Although analyses of recent trends show that Nigeria is making progress in cutting down the maternal mortality rate, the pace still remains too slow.
+With the right and adequate measures in place, there will be a quick reduction in the number of women lost during childbearing which is put at 145 of childbearing age every day.

 Trends in Maternal Mortality (per 100,000 live births): 1990 to 2015 Source: African Population and Health Research Center